Hamburger

 A logo is a sign (or a combination of signs) capable of being represented graphically, in particular by words or figurative elements or by a combination of both, or a sign (or a combination of signs) which may be represented in a manner which enables to determine the clear and precise subject matter of the protection afforded to its proprietor, provided that such signs are capable of distinguishing an entity.

-The registered logo confers to the owner, the right to prevent third parties not having their consent, from using any identical or confusing sign which is designed to identify an identical or similar activity and where, because of its similarity, there is a likelihood of confusion or association on the part of the public.
+The registered logo confers to the owner, the right to prevent 3rd parties not having their consent, from using any identical or confusing sign which is designed to identify an identical or similar activity and where, because of its similarity, there is a likelihood of confusion or association on the part of the public.

 Romania